-REL 265 RELIGION AND LITERATURE Three credit hours
+REL 265 RELIGION AND LITERATURE

 A study designed to investigate the religious dimensions of the literary imagination.
 Emphasis is placed on careful reading of significant literary texts, including fiction, poetry and drama.
-Offered in alternate vears.
+Offered in alternate years.

 REL 266 RELIGION & FILM